JHUDMC/LibCal-Website-Customization/README.md

 # LibCal-Website-Customization

 This repository stores all the code for customizing the patron-facing LibCal interface for DMC BookIt.
-Below lists the current customizations and outlines how they are installed.
-See
+This `README.md` lists all of the current customizations, and outlines how to develop and install them.

+# Current Customizations

-## Customization List
+## List of Customizations

 ### Check Membership Button